adamjanicki2/producktive/api_routes.md

 **Throws**

 - `403` if there is a user already logged in
-- `400` if username or password is in the wrong format
+- `400` if email or password is in the wrong format
-- `409` if username or email is already in use
+- `409` if email is already in use

 #### `PATCH /api/users` - Update a user's profile